Climate Change Edition

 From now on you no longer need to be surprised by the consequences of climate change, but can clearly assess the related risks.
 And do so even up to 80 years into the future.

-From a single asset to multiple assets within a portfolio located in areas prone to the effects of future climate change, such as areas of extreme temperatures, extreme rainfall, drought, tropical cyclones, fire weather, floods, sea-level rise, etc. In contrast to the “Natural Hazards Edition“, risk assessments are not calculated on the basis of past events, but on forecasts of future events that are expected to occur as a result of climate change.
+Coverage ranges from a single asset to multiple assets within a portfolio located in areas prone to the effects of future climate change, such as areas of extreme temperatures, extreme rainfall, drought, tropical cyclones, fire weather, floods, sea-level rise, etc.

 Climate change is a critical issue facing both the global community and businesses.
 The Intergovernmental Panel on Climate Change (IPCC), a United Nations body, established a framework which formed the basis for the Paris Agreement in 2015.

-The new and innovative Munich Re physical climate hazard assessment services of the Climate Change Edition are based on this framework and use the Representative Concentration Pathway (RCP) scenarios for atmospheric greenhouse gas concentrations from the latest IPCC Assessment Report (IPCC AR5).
+The new and innovative Munich Re physical climate hazard assessment services are based on this framework and use the Representative Concentration Pathway (RCP) scenarios for atmospheric greenhouse gas concentrations from the latest IPCC Assessment Report (IPCC AR5, 2014).
 The available RCP scenarios in Munich Re’s climate services are:

 Moderate scenario leading to a warming at the end of the 21st century of probably less than 2°C relative to the pre-industrial period (1850-1900)

-The projection years for the three emission scenarios (RCP2.6, RCP4.5 and RCP8.5) are 2050 and 2100.
+Data for the reference period is based on well-established current Nathan model data (for Tropical Cyclone, River Flood) and on ERA5 ECMWF atmospheric reanalysis data (for Heat Stress, Precipitation Stress, Fire Weather Stress).
 The reference period for the climatological parameters is 1986-2005, and 20-year periods are used for the projections for more robust trend estimates.

-Analysing and assessing all risks of future climate change in a single solution
+Analysing and assessing all the risks of future climate change in a single solution

 Tropical cyclones are among the most destructive weather phenomena.
 Coastal regions and islands are particularly exposed as they are affected not only by the direct impact of a storm, but also by secondary hazards such as storm surges and pounding waves …